 - Click OK to generate the report.
 The Aging of A/R report uses the Complex Report System.

-Column descriptions: Below is a description of each column in the report.
+Below is a description of each column in the report.
 The columns will vary depending on the report criteria.

 - Patients/Guarantors: The patients/guarantors who meet the filter criteria.